babakhajizadeh/todoList/docs/CMAKE_DOC.md

-## Build on Microsoft Windows Build
+# Cmake Instruction

- not completed yet
+ not completed yet...